kirksmi/gemini/README.md

-**GEMINI (Gene Expression and Metabolism Integrated for Network Inference)** directly connects regulatory interactions to observable phenotypes and allows rapid assessment of inferred regulatory interactions using a metabolic network.
+## GEMINI (Gene Expression and Metabolism Integrated for Network Inference)
+**GEMINI** directly connects regulatory interactions to observable phenotypes and allows rapid assessment of inferred regulatory interactions using a metabolic network.

 ### Publications
 1. Chandrasekaran S and N.D.
 Price, "Probabilistic integrative modeling of genome-scale metabolic and regulatory networks in Escherichia coli and Mycobacterium tuberculosis," PNAS, 2010.